orestisfl/thxou2016-qbsh/README.md

 ```
 [sudo] pip install virtualenv
 ```
-Now we can create an isolated python environment, we use Python3 so we need a Python3 virtual environment, in order to create it run
+Now we can create an isolated python environment.
+We use Python3 so we need a Python3 virtual environment, in order to create it run
 ```
 cd ~